Effect of a Disclaimer Deed or Quit Claim Deed in a Divorce in Arizona

 The spouse who signed the disclaimer deed, however, still has a claim for a community lien on the home, which may arguably include the down payment on the home if that down payment was made with community funds.
 In some cases, the community lien may constitute all or a large majority of the equity in the home which may lessen the financial impact on a spouse who waived a community interest in the ownership of the home by signing a disclaimer deed.

 If you need information about the effect of a disclaimer deed in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.